surveybox-io/SurveyBoxSdk-Android/README.md

 # Configuring Framework API Key

-**Step 1.** Create a class in your project and copy the below in that class.
+**Step 1.** Create a class in your project and copy the below code in that class.
 ```kotlin scrollbar
 object SurveyManager :ConfigSurvey.SurveyConfigListener {
     lateinit var applicationContext: Context